kyma-project/kyma/docs/service-brokers/helm-broker-service-classes/gcp-broker-provider/docs/plans-details.md

 ![GCP Broker Deprovisioning](assets/gcp-broker-deprovisioning.svg)

-1. User triggers deprovision action
+1. The user triggers the deprovisioning action.
 2. If secret is present access keys are removed from **Google Cloud Platform**